-The formation of metallic nanostructures on solid surfaces has become the focus of various types of research and technological applications [1] as they can have interesting properties, such as optical, electronic and catalytic [2, 3].
+The formation of metallic nanostructures on solid surfaces has become the focus of various types of research and technological applications [1] as they can have interesting properties, such as optical, electronic, and catalytic [2,3].
 Gold nanostructures are often of particular interest because of their stability and silicon surfaces represent a natural choice for a substrate because of its widespread use in electronic applications.
 For example, gold nanoparticles formed on a silicon surface can be used as metal catalysts in the synthesis of one-dimensional nanostructures such as carbon nanotubes [4] and silicon nanowires [5].
 They have also been found to display interesting optical properties [6] and to form mesoscopic structures [7].
-Moreover, the presence of a gold layer on silicon surface has proven to play an important role in the growth mechanism of silicon oxide [8] and other materials [9].
+Moreover, the presence of a gold overlayer on silicon has proven to play an important role in the growth mechanism of silicon oxide [8] and other materials [9].
+Stripes of Au on silicon surfaces have also been studied extensively in recent years, for example, the electronic structure and surface dynamics of Au wires on flat [10] and stepped [11,12] silicon surfaces.

-An understanding of the interaction between Au atoms and the Si surface as well as the initial stages of Au nanostructure formation is, therefore, of considerable importance.
-Epitaxial growth of gold islands and overlayers on Si(100) have been studied by scanning and high-resolution transmission electron microscopy, electron diffraction and grazing-incidence X-ray diffraction [10-12].
-More detailed information about the Au/Si(100) interaction has been obtained from the low temperature scanning tunneling microscopy (STM) studies of Chiaravalloti et al. where the binding sites of Au adatoms on the silicon surface could be identified [13] both in between the Si dimer rows of the reconstructed Si(100)-2×1 surface and on top of the dimer rows.
+An understanding of the interaction between Au atoms and the Si surface as well as the initial stages of Au nanostructure formation is therefore of considerable importance.
+Epitaxial growth of gold islands and overlayers on Si(100) have been studied by scanning and high-resolution transmission electron microscopy, electron diffraction, and grazing-incidence xray diffraction [13-15].
+More detailed information about the Au/Si(100) interaction has been obtained from the lowtemperature scanning tunneling microscopy (STM) studies of Chiaravalloti et al. where the binding sites of Au adatoms on the silicon surface could be identified [16] both in between the Si dimer rows of the reconstructed Si(100)-2 \times 1 surface and on top of the dimer rows.
 An adatom initially sitting on top of a row was observed to move in between rows during STM manipulation, indicating that the latter site is more stable.
-Previous density functional theory (DFT) studies had reported binding sites in between the dimer rows (BDR) [14] and there it was assumed that diffusion occurs by adatom hops between such binding sites, the adatom thereby remaining in between dimer rows during diffusion.
+Previous density functional theory (DFT) studies had reported binding sites in between the dimer rows (BDRs) [17] and there it was assumed that diffusion occurs by adatom hops between such binding sites, the adatom thereby remaining in between dimer rows during diffusion.
 More extensive DFT calculations by Chiaravalloti et al., however, identified also two binding sites on top of the dimer rows, an asymmetric site at the edge of the dimer row (TDR1) and a symmetric site in the center of a row (TDR2).
 The question then arises how Au adatoms diffuse on the surface, in particular whether the TDR sites play some role there or whether the diffusion occurs by direct hopping between the optimal BDR sites.
 This will, for example, affect where dimers form and how Au islands nucleate on the surface.